MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 Every time a web service is published, a version is assigned to the web service.
 Versioning enables users to better manage the release of their web services and helps the people consuming your service to find it easily.

-At publish time, you can specify an alphanumeric string that is meaningful to those who consume the service.
+At publish time, specify an alphanumeric string that is meaningful to those users who consume the service.
 For example, you could use '2.0', 'v1.0.0', 'v1.0.0-alpha', or 'test-1'.
 Meaningful versions are helpful when you intend to share services with others.
 We highly a **consistent and meaningful versioning convention** across your organization or team such as semantic versioning.
 Learn more about semantic versioning here: http://semver.org/.

 If you do not specify a version, a globally unique identifier (GUID) is automatically assigned.
 These GUID numbers are long making them harder to remember and use.